I tried looking at the sky, but couldn’t. You really had to squint your eyes to look through the blinding rain, which had continued through the night.

 After years of working in the IT industry, I had left my job and was giving a shot at content writing.
 My parents were furious, my partner on the verge of abandoning me, and there was no certainty of how I would do at my job.
 It was paying me much less, but challenging me much more.
 I was starting from scratch, but I had lots of opportunities to learn, glad to have been offered it in the first place.
 Plus, I had to finish my novel.

 I was sent on an assignment to Mizoram.
 After hiring a car from Guwahati, it had been a long ride over the last two days.
-I had entered Mizoram the day before, crossing the Barak valley, and after passing by the small capital city of Aizawl, carried on over the route leading to Thenzawl.
+I had entered Mizoram the day before, passed the capital city of Aizawl, and carried on over the route leading to Thenzawl.
 Then I got caught in the torrential rain.
 As if to tell me that life could get worse, my car broke down in the middle of nowhere.
 Abandoning my futile attempts to diagnose the situation, I abandoned my car in desperation and started walking, hoping to find the nearest human settlement before the Sun went down.
 Thankfully, my fortune turned and I came across a man carrying wood.
 After I told him of my predicament, he happily agreed to host me.
 And here I am.

 It had been only a few years that electricity had reached this village.
 It seemed to me that it was tucked so far away in the world, that forget phone connectivity, even the troubles of the world could not reach it.